Reservation for Irony: Native Wit and Contemporary Realities

 Institute of Contemporary Art, Santa Fe

-Expanding on the themes of the exhibition Reservation for Irony: Native Wit and Contemporary Realities, the Institute of Contemporary Art Santa Fe and Trotta-Bono Contemporary invite the public to a timely panel discussion exploring satire, irony, and humor as powerful tools for critique in contemporary Indigenous art.
+Expanding on the themes of the exhibition Reservation for Irony: Native Wit and Contemporary Realities, the public was invited to a timely panel discussion exploring satire, irony, and humor as powerful tools for critique in contemporary Indigenous art.